 For want of a better way to describe this I've simply called it 'super forced' because it makes use the method mentioned above - 'forced smoothing'; faces are detached from the parent mesh - with a slight but essential modification (as shown/explained below).

-RMB to select faces, keyboard 'Y' to split them ('P' will separate them into independent mesh objects).
+Keyboard shortcuts: "RMB" to select faces, keyboard "Y" to split them ("P" will separate them into independent mesh objects).

 Basically the principle is to stop the UT3 game engine (assets creation process) from re-welding vertices back together when it finds them separated but in the same place; the only way to do this is the make sure that face vertices do not occupying the same 'XYZ' co-ordinates in 3D space, if they are, UnrealEd's Generic Browser import process will reconnect (re-weld) them.

 To stop this from happening the vertices that form the boundaries of a forced group need to be 'nudged' apart so they don't then occupy the same co-ordinates as their neighbours; this is simply a matter of either expanding, reducing, offsetting or moving the polygons/vertices in question a sufficient enough distance for the game to 'read' them as being separate.
 Polygons only need to be moved tiny fractions for this to work.